-Every validated student residing on campus is required to have a mailbox assigned to them.
-If you do not have a mail box, go to the University Post Office with your validation and student ID card to request one.
-You will be assigned a mail box and a four-digit access code for entry into your mail box, which you will keep until you permanently leave campus or move your residence off campus.
+Every validated student on campus must have a mailbox assigned to them.
+If you do not have a mailbox, go to the University Post Office with your validation and student ID card to request one.
+You will be assigned a mailbox and a four-digit access code for entry into your mailbox which you will keep until you permanently leave campus or move your residence off campus.
 If you forget your mailbox access code, assistance will be provided at the post office.